 The converting messaging you are trying to write isn’t inside your head, it’s outside in the world.
 Do research to find what’ll motivate your one reader to buy.
 Get to know your one reader through research before you write anything.
 Find the best words from the people who are already customers or customers of your competitors.

 In Pain Killer Marketing (2008), Chris Stielhl and Henry DeVries show that 12 to 15 one-on-one interviews will generate about 80% of all possible pain points for your segment.

 Learn from your current customers, and you’ll get more customers.
 Asking the right questions reveals all the right answers.
 Gain insight by going straight to the customers and getting the answers you need from the horse’s mouth.

 Interview the following people to get the best answers:

-Often blog posts have quotes from the interviews that give you important perspectives on the issue.
-Youtube has interviews with experts on topics of interest.
+Blog posts often have quotes from customer interviews that give important perspectives on their pain points.
+Youtube has interviews with customers from your competitors.
 Also, check out people using reviews on your product or your competitors’ products.